zikzakjack/MyRefcards/MyRefcards_Java_JPA.md

 - Aggregation : When the whole is destroyed, its parts are not destroyed.
 E.g., When the Band is destroyed, its Artists are not destroyed
 - Composition : When the whole is destroyed, its parts are also destroyed.
 E.g., When the House is destroyed, its Rooms are also destroyed

+## Entity & Value Types

+- Entity
+-- An Object of Entity type has its own database identity (Primary Key)
+- Value
+-- An Object of Value type has no database identity (Primary Key).
+It belongs to an entity -- Lifecycle of a Value type is bound to owning entity -- Value type objects are identified through the owning entity

 ## JPA Persistence annotations